Botanical Illustration: Cheating doesn’t exist

 There seems to be a strange idea that various shortcuts , tools, and techniques which are incredibly helpful to a botanical illustrator are somehow “cheating”.
-I want to try and dispel some of these ideas, and by so doing I hope to encourage beginners to draw and paint plants and flowers without any unnecessary feelings of guilt or shame.
+I want to try and dispel some of these ideas.
+By so doing I hope to encourage beginners to draw and paint plants and flowers without any unnecessary feelings of guilt or shame.
+(For more on drawing for the absolute beginner, check out my blog.)

 Hornbeam Carpinus betulus